linsomniac/python-unittest-skeleton/README.markdown

 The "test_bottle.py" is some test code for a Bottle web application.

+The "cli_skeleton" is an example of testing a command-line application.

 The "test_faketcpserver.py" includes sample code which uses the faketcpserver module, mentioned below, to test code reaction to misbehaving TCP servers.